Quick Take

 The Amazonian royal flycatcher lives in at least nine countries in South America, including Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Peru, Suriname, and Venezuela.
 They inhabit the Amazon basin in humid lowland evergreen and second-growth forests.
 During the breeding season, they stay in moist forests near a water source.
 Look for these birds in the mid-canopies along streams and seasonally flooded forests.
 They can be hard to spot because they don’t show their crests too often and are relatively quiet, preferring to live inconspicuously.
 You will most often find them alone, perched silently in trees, where they attentively search for food.

-The females most likely build the nest themselves in a moist forest area near the water.
-It is long and narrow and hangs from branches or vines over water.
+Females are most likely to build the nest themselves in a moist forest area near the water.
+It is long and narrow, hanging from branches or vines over water.
 This location makes it difficult for predators to reach.

-The Amazonian royal flycatcher (Onychorhynchus coronatus) belongs to the Tityridae family, which encompasses passerine birds found in forest and woodland habitats in the neotropics.
+The Amazonian royal flycatcher (Onychorhynchus coronatus) belongs to the Tityridae family, which encompasses passerine birds found in forest and woodland habitats in the Neotropics.
 Their genus, Onychorhynchus, comprises the royal flycatchers.
-The Amazonian flycatcher has two subspecies.
+The Amazonian flycatcher has two subspecies, O. c. coronatus and O. c. castelnaui.

 Size, Appearance, & Behavior

 The global population for Amazonian royal flycatchers is between 500,000 and 5 million mature individuals.
-However, this species is decreasing in its numbers due to ongoing habitat loss.
+However, this number is decreasing due to ongoing habitat loss.

 ©Jeff Schultes/Shutterstock.com